This project has been designed by Little Miss Fancy Frocks.

 Minerva Crafts have kindly provided the materials for this project.

-Use our simple pattern and step by step instructions to make these playtime buddy bunnies.
+Use our simple pattern and step by step instructions to make these soft toy bunnies.
 The children have adopted them and named them Smoothy (pink rabbit) and Scraggy (grey rabbit).
 What will your children name them?

 You will need...

 30cm fleece fabric or fur fabric (150cm wide)

 Black embroidery thread for facial details